Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 Starting your own blog is a great way of helping others.
 You can put your hard-earned expertise to good use - and helping others is the best way of helping yourself.
 You can see an Indian patient's blog at www.myselfishgenes.blogspot.com

-Once you've found the information, how do you evaluate it ?
+Now that you've found the information, how do you evaluate it ?
 This is still the most difficult part of searching for medical information, and unfortunately many patients become misinformed thanks to the Net.
 The problem, of course, is anyone can publish on the net - and it's not easy to make out whether the information being presented is credible or not!
 A good website should be accurate, useful, credible, readable, up to date and have useful links to other sites - but the most important guideline is to find the source of the information!